biobench-sets/thermoprot-ddg.github.io/README.md

 The clustering is obtained using blastclust with the options -S 25 -L 0.5 -b F.

-The file data/cluster-129-korpm-pdbchain.txt contains 129 groups of proteins from the korpm dataset. the clustering is obtained using MMseq with 25% sequence identity cutoff.
+The file data/cluster-129-korpm-pdbchain.txt contains 129 groups of proteins from the korpm dataset.
+The clustering is obtained using MMseq with 25% sequence identity cutoff.

 ### Testing